znhskzj/grid-trading-plan-calculator/README.md

 ## Usage

 1. Launch the application.
-2. Input your trading parameters.
+2. Click "Common Stocks" to view and select from predefined stocks.
+3. Select a stock to automatically fetch its current price, or manually input trading parameters.
+4. Choose an allocation method (Equal amount, Proportional, or Linear weighted).
-3. Click "Calculate" to generate the grid trading plan.
+5. Click "Calculate" to generate the grid trading plan.
+6. View the results in the display area and check the status bar for feedback.
-4. Use "Save as CSV" to export the results if needed.
+7. Use "Save as CSV" to export the results if needed.

 ## License